kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 ### BibDesk

-I use [BibDesk] to manage my citations as described in the article [Manage Citations for a Zettelkasten](https://zettelkasten.de/posts/bibliography-zettelkasten/).
+I use [BibDesk] to manage my citations as described in the essay [Manage Citations for a Zettelkasten](https://zettelkasten.de/posts/bibliography-zettelkasten/).
 For every book, webpage, or video I want to reference, I create a new entry.
 It’s a quick process but immensely helpful later to find the original source again.

-I updated the citation template mentioned in the article to my wishes (mostly to support URLs).
+I updated the citation template mentioned in the essay to my wishes (mostly to support URLs).

 ## Note Creating Workflow